 Yes, it’s not in a foreign language, but we really wanted to mention the United Kingdom.
-The most famous reality show out of the U.K. is probably The Great British Bake Off (or The Great British Baking Show, if you’re watching in the United States).
+The most famous reality TV show out of the United Kingdom is probably The Great British Bake-Off (or The Great British Baking Show, if you’re watching in the United States).
 It’s a lovely show where everyone is kind and you can hear the phrase “soggy bottom” over and over again.
 But that show is old news, and the new show the Brits are obsessed with is the exact opposite of all that: Love Island.

 Love Island is a dating show on steroids.
 The whole premise is that people have to couple up in Mallorca, and the couple that makes it to the end gets £50,000.
 Throughout the seasons, people are given the chance to switch up their couples, contestants are regularly voted out by the audience and new contestants are brought in.
 Oh also, everyone is almost disconcertingly attractive and the sexual tension is extreme.
 Maybe there’s something to learn about the human condition when watching the show.
 Then again, maybe not.

 Where To Watch: Netflix

 As mentioned in the intro, Netflix has started releasing multiple versions of its reality TV shows.
 This isn’t entirely new — we mentioned there being multiple versions of The Voice above, and shows like Survivor and Big Brother have countless spinoffs — but it is still a fascinating strategy.
 And if you happen to fall in love with a certain concept, you don’t have to wait for a new season.
 You can just watch it in another language.